Holy restricted free agent drama.

 Zegras, who has good friends on the Flyers and respects coach Rick Tocchet, certainly sounds like a free agent who’d prefer to stay put — and GM Danny Briere has a solid relationship with Pat Brisson, Zegras’s agent.

-Considering the winger’s hot start and management’s understanding of arbitration rights at the time of the trade, there is no rush to put pen to paper — and no concern that things will fall apart.
+Considering the winger’s superb performance (career-best 26 goals and 67 points) and management’s understanding of arbitration rights at the time of the trade, there was no rush to put pen to paper — and no concern that things will fall apart.

 The Flyers have cap space.

-“I expect Trevor to be with the Flyers for a long time,” Briere told The Philadelphia Inquirer on March 13.
+“I expect Trevor to be with the Flyers for a long time,” Briere told The Philadelphia Inquirer in March.

 “Some of this contract stuff in the past has been tough.
 Obviously, the last contract I went through was a little hairy.
 So, I try not to put expectations on it,” Zegras said.